Hans Clevers (2016):

 One of the trailblazing pioneers of this new field of research is Hans Clevers, a Dutch biologist and physician.
 In 2009, he developed a standard procedure with which adult stem cells can reproduce in a practically unlimited manner ex vivo (i. e., outside the body).
 The resulting organoids function in vitro (i. e., in a Petri dish) similar to how the corresponding original organ does in vivo (i. e., in the body).
 The Prize winner’s discovery triggered a veritable boom.
 In the meantime, over 200 teams of researchers worldwide are culturing miniorgans from adult stem cells according to Clevers’s method.

-“Instead of bombarding a cancer patient with an unspecific form of chemotherapy, we can prescribe him the medication that his tumor organoids responded to particularly well in the laboratory.”
+“Instead of treating cancer patients with an unspecific form of chemotherapy, we can prescribe them the medication that their tumor organoids responded to particularly well in the laboratory.”

 While he was an immunologist at the University of Utrecht, Hans Clevers worked primarily on the differentiation of white blood cells (T lymphocytes), which are created by hematopoietic, or bloodforming, stem cells in bone marrow.
 Later the focus of his research shifted to adult stem cells in the digestive organs, particularly in the small intestine.
 Adult means mature; adult stem cells as used here in contrast to embryonic stem cells – which are only present in early embryos – are present in the body at birth and can repair defects throughout one’s life.
 For example, if you cut yourself in the finger, then stem cells in the skin repair the defective tissue.
 In the small intestine, stem cells not only eliminate damage but also regularly renew its lining (epithelium).
 Stem cells in the small intestine are among the most active cells in the entire body.